bklaric1/soc_fgpa_docs/content/4_fpga.typ

     Modern heterogeneous FPGAs with incorporated IPs @boutros2022 ],
 )<fig:fpga_complex_architecture>
+#{ "  " }
 The IPs are usually split up in two categories, based on how they are implemented:
 - soft IPs,
 - hard IPs.
+#{ "  " }
 There are also firm IPs, which find themselves inbetween these two kinds, but the paper will focus on the mentioned two types.

 Soft IPs are functional blocks implemented using the aforementioned structure consisting of logic blocks, interconnets and I/O blocks.
 Since they are essentially programmed into FPGAs, they are usually implemented after production, thus making them very flexible and portable.
 These IPs have a disadvantage in form of no guarantee of timing or power characheristics, since it's dependant in which process or application it's implemented in.
-Some examples of soft IPs are: interface blocks, encryption blocks, networking blocks, controllers and whole processor systems.
+Some examples of soft IPs are: interface blocks, encryption blocks, networking blocks, controllers and whole processor systems @ochoaruiz2013[pp. 62--64].

 Hard IPs are different from soft IPs, in form that they are implemented directly in silicon of the FPGA chip.
 This means they can only be implemented at production time.
 They often provide an advantage of having predictable performance and are optimized for the given usage.
 These types of IPs have fixed layouts, taking away dedicated chip area.
 Hard IPs are usually DSP blocks, RAM blocks (for example M4K blocks), processor systems, with real processors implemented in the silicon, and many others @ochoaruiz2013[pp. 62--64].